retgits/flogo-components/activity/amazonssm/README.md

-# Amazon SSM
+# AWS Systems Manager

-Activities for interacting with the parameter store of Amazon Simple Systems Manager (SSM).
+Activities for interacting with the parameter store of AWS Simple Systems Manager (SSM).

 ## Installation